Neil C. Macdonald: Education and early career

 A local school had not yet been organized, so for grade school, Neil had to leave the family farm.
 He resided and attended school in Langdon.
 At the age of sixteen, Neil was awarded a North Dakota teaching certificate after completing the county superintendent's teacher's examination, and he began teaching in Cavalier County.

 In 1896, Macdonald graduated from Mayville Normal School.
 He received a bachelor's and master's degree from the University of North Dakota in 1900 and 1908, respectively.
 While studying at the University of North Dakota, one of his roommates was Lynn Frazier, who would later be elected governor.
 In the summer of 1903, Macdonald attended the University of Chicago as a graduate student.

 Between 1900 and 1911, Macdonald served as superintendent of schools for Cavalier County, superintendent of schools in Lidgerwood, and a similar role in Mandan.
 Between 1911 and 1916, he worked in various roles for the Department of Public Instruction, including State Inspector of Elementary Schools.
 He spearheaded an initiative to improve educational opportunities for rural students, and he called this "A Square Deal for the Country Boy."

-Macdonald's zeal for education earned him national recognition.
-He received a place in Who's Who in America, and in 1913, he was a keynote speaker at the National Education Association meeting in Salt Lake City.
+Macdonald's zeal for education earned him regional and national recognition.
+In 1910, he was elected President of the North Dakota Education Association; he received a place in Who's Who in America; and in 1913, he was a keynote speaker at the National Education Association meeting in Salt Lake City.